 Now, one of the first things you will need to think about is whether the table comes first or the room.
 That means that if you already have a specific table setting in mind, chances are you will decorate your room to match your table.
 On the other hand, if you’re completely undecided about your table, then you could start with the room scheme and decorate your table accordingly.

 Of course you will need to decide on an overall scheme which will most likely tie in with your usual style.
-So, if your style is fairly glam, then a beautifully elegant white and gold scheme will probably work really well in your dining room.
+So, if your style is fairly glam, then a beautifully elegant white and silver scheme will probably work really well in your dining room.
 You will want to pay attention to the details: once you’ve decided to go completely with one style, don’t be tempted to add non-matching items.
 This is where consistency is key.
 Of course you can go for an overall “mix and match” scheme, that’s a completely different story though.
 So, elegant and glam or classic and county, choose a style and stick with it.

 There is, however, a trick to pull different styles together: by decorating your dining room with lots of greens (tree, garlands etc.) and simple white light, you’re creating the perfect backdrop for any kind of table decorations.
 This is where you could go with either gold & white, rustic & red, minimalist black.
 With a simple green backdrop, anything else is possible.